 For the 2019-2020 season, Matthieu Idmtal is invited to give solo concerts, chamber music recitals, or soloist with orchestra in countries such as Belgium, the Netherlands, Germany, Lithuania and Belorus.

 Furthermore, he is invited to be jurymember in several competitions, and will record a second CD with Maya Levy.

 Matthieu began his musical training at the age of 7 with Frima Nakimovitch, and at the age of 10 he gave his first concert.
 After a few years he continued his studies with Maria Andreeva.
 The bulk of his training he worked with Vitaly Samoshko which he regards as his most significant teacher.

 From 2014 to 2015 Matthieu made part of the Young Master Pianists, an organization based in Amsterdam, which selectively chosen pianists under the musical and artistic guidance of Geoffrey Madge.

-Over the years, Matthieu has shared the stage with musicians such as Pierre-Alain Volondat, Alexander Moguilevsky, Bomsori Kim, Dirk Brossé, Vitaly Samoshko,… and had the chance to receive advice from great pianists and artists like Mikhael Faerman, Leonid Margarius, Sergei Leschenko, Geoffrey Madge, Mikhael Markov, Ralph van Raat, Håkon Austbø, Boris Kushnir, Pavel Vernikov, Paul Biss, Miriam Fried, …
+Over the years, Matthieu has shared the stage with musicians such as Pierre-Alain Volondat, Alexander Moguilevsky, Bomsori Kim, Dirk Brossé, Vitaly Samoshko,… and is thankful for the musical advice he was able to receive from artists such as Leonid Margarius, Sergei Leschenko, Leonidas Kavakos, Håkon Austbø, Renaud Capuçon, Mikhael Markov, Ralph van Raat, Boris Kushnir, Pavel Vernikov, Paul Biss,…